easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 ### Data Flow

-The mechanical ventilator model follows the same logic loop as all Pulse systems, as shown in Figure 2.
+The mechanical ventilator model follows the same logic loop as all Pulse systems, as shown in @figureref {MechanicalVentilatorLogic}.
 The state at every time-step is determined through a three-step process: 1) a preprocess step determines the circuit element values based on feedback mechanisms and engine settings/actions, 2) a process step uses the generic circuit calculator and substance transporter to compute the entire state of the circuit and fill in all pertinent values, and 3) a postprocess step is used to advance time.

 The software logic we implemented is meant to mimic the control software of real-world ventilators.
 Feedback is read from locations within the ventilator circuit as if they are from actual sensors.
 The data model was used to generate a data flow that is distilled down to simple conditionals.
 The model modifies the ventilator circuit elements each time-step based on the configuration settings and actions and the Pulse circuit solver and transporter handle the fluid mechanics and substance computations.